Bambil/bamboolia/README.md

 ## Management Requirements
 ### Management System/Architecture
 - Support multiple device classes.
-- Minimise state maintained on constrained devices.
+- Minimize state maintained on constrained devices.
 - Support for lossy and unreliable links.

+### Management Protocols
+- Modular implementations with basic set of protocol primitives.
+- Compact encoding of management data
+- Protocol extensibility.

 ## Management of the Internet of Things